NKKFu/autoce-v2/README.md

 - Rename it to credentials.json
 - Download python library required for this project by executig this commands:
     - `pip install -r requirements.txt` or `pip3 install -r requirements.txt`
-> Need to change this steps, don't do the steps bellow
+- Open file example_config.json
+    - Rename it to config.json
-- Change file config.json
+    - Change some fields based on your configuration setup
 - Execute this on your command line:
     - `python autoce.py` or `python3 autoce.py`